Stefanos Tzimas: Brighton & Hove Albion

 Tzimas joined Brighton ahead of the 2025–26 season, scoring a brace on his debut in a 6–0 away win over Oxford United in the EFL Cup.
 Two matchweeks later, Tzimas made his Premier League debut for the Seagulls in the second half in a loss to AFC Bournemouth.
+On the 30th November 2025, Tzimas scored his first goal for the Seagulls in the Premier League against Nottingham Forest in a 2–0 away win.
+On 3 December 2025, Tzimas suffered an anterior cruciate ligament (ACL) injury on his first Premier League start during the 4–3 loss against Aston Villa, ruling him out for the rest of the season.